The book

 What’s the most uncomfortable truth about engineering leadership that you wish more people talked about?

 There’s a joke that if managers call engineers “resources”, managers should be called “overhead”.
 This is true.
-An effective leader needs to be a multiplier in the organization; your job is not your position on the org chart, but what you can get done.
-This means:
+An effective leader needs to be a multiplier in the organisation; your job is not your position on the org chart, but what you can get done.
+Your value is not in what meetings you attend, but what you add to them.
+Your work is not what you know, but what you can help get done.
+Your impact is not measured by how many people report into you, but what they accomplish.

 If someone reads this book and decides NOT to pursue leadership, would you consider that a success?